philipmaz/SpringCMS-Content-Management-System-/README.md

 web app based on Spring framewok allowing users to manage articles and their details

-Consists of three classess: Article, Author and Category
+Consists of three entity classes: Article, Author and Category

 Uses mySQL database and store data in it.